Treatment for menorrhagia

 - Shortness of breath

-Natural Treatments for heavy periods are very effective and safe; it causing no further side effects.
+Natural treatments for heavy periods are very effective and safe; they cause no further side effects.
 Listed below are different approaches to natural Treatment for heavy periods

-Home remedies for heavy periods – most common natural treatment for menorrhagia
+Home remedies for heavy periods—the most common natural treatment for menorrhagia

 Home remedies are natural remedies for heavy periods that are easy to achieve at home.
 Listed below are home remedies for menorrhagia:

 If you bleed heavily for a few days, your blood volume could get too low.
-Drinking 4 to 6 extra cups of water each day can help to maintain your blood volume.
-Drink an electrolyte solution like Gatorade or add more salt to your diet to balance out the extra fluid you’re drinking.
+Drinking 4 to 6 cups of water daily can help maintain blood volume.
+Drink an electrolyte solution like Gatorade, or add more salt to your diet to balance the extra fluid you drink.

 When you bleed, you lose iron.
-Your body needs iron to produce hemoglobin, a molecule that helps red blood cells carry oxygen.
-Very heavy periods can deplete your body of iron and lead to iron deficiency anemia.
+Your body needs iron to produce hemoglobin, which helps red blood cells carry oxygen.
+Very heavy periods can deplete your body of iron and lead to iron-deficiency anemia.